tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `code`

-A user-defined enum representing the reason for (or type of) the transfer.
+A user-defined enum denoting the reason for (or type of) the transfer.

 Constraints: